-Public review of this Draft RP/EA is an integral and important part of the restoration planning process and is consistent with all applicable state and federal laws and regulations, including the guidance for restoration planning found within 43 C.F.R.
+Cornell-Dubilier Site NRDAR settlements; the restoration objectives that guided the development planning process and is consistent with all applicable state and federal laws and regulations, including the guidance for restoration planning found within 43 C.F.R.
 Part 11.
-Through the public review process, the Trustees seek public comment on the restoration alternatives and the Trustees' preferred restoration alternatives to restore injured natural resources.
+Through the public review process, the Trustees sought public comment on the restoration alternatives and the